The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 If you've ever dug into healthy garden soil and spotted a few wriggling earthworms, congratulations — your garden is probably in pretty good shape.

-For gardeners who pay attention to rainfall, soil moisture, and plant health, earthworms are a strong sign that the environment underground is thriving.
+For gardeners who pay attention to rainfall, soil moisture, and plant health, earthworms are often a strong sign that the environment underground is thriving.

 What Do Earthworms Actually Do?